nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 14.md

 The damage?
 No. The only rerolls are on the d 20 is not on the damage.
 Yeah.
 Unless you have some special ability that does that.

 I don't think so.
 I mean, I have that reroll thing, but I think it's only on that d 20.
 Yeah.
-It does push it back five feet, but it can't push it back five feet because Samir is there.
+It does push it back five feet, but it can't push it back five feet because Simear is there.
 So I'm not sure how that works.

 I'll probably just Did he get his, flanking bonus?
 He did.
 Good.
 Yep.
 Yep.